Vidal Sassoon: Personal life

 Sassoon was married four times, first to Elaine Wood, his salon receptionist, in 1956; the marriage ended in 1958.
 In 1967, he married actress Beverly Adams, whom he met while filming Torture Garden (1967).
 They had three biological children, including daughter Catya, and adopted a son.
 Sassoon and Adams divorced after 13 years of marriage.
 His third wife was Jeanette Hartford-Davis, a dressage champion and former fashion model; they married in 1983 and divorced soon after.
 In 1992, he married designer Rhonda "Ronnie" Sassoon.

 Philanthropy

-Sassoon had a lifelong commitment to eradicating anti-Semitism.
+Sassoon had a lifelong commitment to eradicating antisemitism.
 He started the Vidal Sassoon International Center for the Study of Antisemitism, or SICSA, in 1982.
 Located at Hebrew University of Jerusalem, it is devoted to gathering information about antisemitism worldwide.

 After selling his company, he worked towards philanthropic causes such as the Boys Clubs of America and the Performing Arts Council of the Music Center of Los Angeles via his Vidal Sassoon Foundation.
 He was also active in supporting relief efforts after Hurricane Katrina.
 His eponymous foundation also funded educational pursuits on a need-basis in Israel and elsewhere.
 At the time of his death, he had academies in England, Canada and the United States, while planning to open locations in Germany and Taiwan.